18 April 2020

-It’s normal for boys and girls to be curious about sex and while younger children might see porn for the first time by accident, teen are more likely to be seeking it out.
+It’s normal for young people to be curious about sex and while younger children might see porn for the first time by accident, teens are more likely to be seeking it out.
 The best way to support them is to have open, honest conversations about what they might see and how it’s different from real sex and relationships.

-Have to talked to your child about sex?
-In order to start this conversation you need to have had the sex talk first.
+Have you talked to your child about sex?
+In order to start a conversation about pornography you need to have had the sex talk first.
 For support with this visit www.familyplanning.org.nz

 It’s common for young people to see porn, and chances are your child will see it at some point.
 Statistics show that three out of four young people have seen porn by the age of 17 and one in four by the age of 12.
 For younger children the first time they see porn is likely to be accidental, while teens are more likely to seek it out.